krislee/portfolio/project-worksheet.md

 **ERROR**: $ not defined after deployment on GitHub pages
 **RESOLUTION**: Added an 's' to http for the script tag of jQuery

-**ERROR**: Opacity changed for the whole project page upon scrolling
+**ERROR**: Opacity changes for the whole project page upon scrolling
-**RESOLUTION**: Create IntersectionObserver for each container class div
+**RESOLUTION**: Creatde IntersectionObserver for each container class div

-**ERROR**: Link for GitHub icon on project page was not working
+**ERROR**: Link for GitHub icon on project page is not working
-**RESOLUTION**: Text need to be appended to a tag and not button
+**RESOLUTION**: Text needed to be appended to a tag and not button

-**ERROR**: Navigation drop-down re-appeared after maximizing the window and minimizing the window if user did not click.
+**ERROR**: Navigation drop-down re-appears after maximizing the window and minimizing the window if user does not click X.
-**RESOLUTION**: Add a function to remove the class after maximizing the window
+**RESOLUTION**: Added a function to remove the class after maximizing the window